 Jenny Latu Salesa was sworn in as the new Member of Parliament for the Manukau East electorate in New Zealand’s 51st Parliament on 20 October 2014.

-Three years later, she was re-elected as the MP for Manukau East and under the new Labour-led government was made Minister for Building and Construction, Minister for Ethnic Communities, and Associate Minister of Education, Health, and Housing and Urban Development.
+Three years later, she was re-elected as the MP for Manukau East and under the new Coalition government was made Minister for Building and Construction, Minister for Ethnic Communities, and Associate Minister of Education, Health, and Housing and Urban Development.